DMiradakis/Power-BI-Real-Time-Slideshow/README.md

 - Make sure to stop the extension before you navigate to a different Power BI report.
 - This only works for Power BI reports (Power BI dashboards have their own refresh abilities already built into the Power BI Service).
 - This only works in the old user-interface mode of the Power BI Service.
-- Any questions, questions, or other comments?
+- Any questions, comments, or concerns?
 [Open up an issue](https://github.com/DMiradakis/Power-BI-Real-Time-Slideshow/issues).

 ## Construction Tools :hammer:
 - HTML